didrocks/maplinrobotarm/meta/readme.md

-Maplin Robot Arm
+maplin robot arm

 Allows you to control the Maplin Robot Arm via a Web GUI.
-See http://www.maplin.co.uk/p/robotic-arm-kit-with-usb-pc-interface-a37jn
+See www.maplin.co.uk/p/robotic-arm-kit-with-usb-pc-interface-a37jn